alibabacloudkorea/ACKC/Welcome file.md

 ## Prerequisite
 1. Submit a ticket for adding Korea region - this is done based on UID
-2. Submit a ticket for enable 'Reserve client IP addresses' feature - this is also done based o
+2. Submit a ticket for enable 'Reserve client IP addresses' feature - this is also done based on UID
+	> Note: Before purchasing an instance, you should apply above two things in advance, otherwise you should

 ## Create files and folders